IG Growth Portfolio – Canadian Equity Series F

 Portfolio Overview

 The IG Growth Portfolio – Canadian Equity generated a positive return this quarter.
-The portfolio’s exposure to Canadian equities was the leading contributor to returns, followed by U.S. equities, while alternatives slightly detracted.
+The portfolio’s exposure to Canadian equities was the leading contributor to returns, followed by U.S. equities.

-The Mack Canadian Equity Pool, the Mackenzie – IG U.S. Equity Pool and the Mackenzie Enhanced Equity Risk Premia Fund were the largest contributors to performance.
-The Mack Canadian Equity Pool generated a positive return due to strong contributions from the financials sector, but modestly underperformed its benchmark due to an overweight allocation to the energy sector and security selection within the industrials sector.
-Security selection in the materials sector was the largest contributor to performance.
-The Mackenzie – IG U.S. Equity Pool delivered strong returns, led by stocks in the information technology sector.
-A slight underweight allocation and security selection in the same sector modestly dragged on relative performance.
-The pool's security selection in the health care and materials sectors were leading contributors to returns.
+The Mackenzie Canadian Equity Pool, the Mackenzie IG U.S. Equity Pool and the Mackenzie Enhanced Equity Risk Premia Fund were the largest contributors to portfolio returns.
+The Mackenzie Canadian Equity Pool generated a positive return, benefiting from a strong performance in materials and financials sector stocks.
+The pool outperformed its benchmark, aided by an underweight allocation to the industrials sector and security selection in financials and information technology sector stocks.
+The Mackenzie IG U.S. Equity Pool delivered strong returns, led by stocks in the information technology sector.
+The pool outperformed its benchmark, with security selection in the industrials and health care sectors as the leading contributors.
 The Mackenzie Enhanced Equity Risk Premia Fund is a levered equity fund.
-The investment team uses leverage to manage total portfolio equity exposure in a capital efficient way.
-The fund contributed to returns as broad equity markets appreciated.
+The investment team uses leverage to manage total portfolio equity exposure in a capital-efficient way.
+The fund contributed to returns, as broad equity markets appreciated.

 To discuss your investment strategy, speak to your IG Advisor.